canonical/vanilla-framework/templates/docs/patterns/hero.md

 ### Headings section with a subtitle

-Often the `h1` heading is followed by a subtitle or another kind of suplementary text.
+Often the `h1` heading is followed by a subtitle or another kind of supplementary text.
 It should be implemented as a paragraph with `p-heading--2`.
-The spacing between `h1` and `h2`-sized headings is adjusted by Vanilla to shave off the excess margin and paddding.
+The spacing between `h1` and `h2`-sized headings is adjusted by Vanilla to shave off the excess margin and padding.
 This makes them look like they are part of the same paragraph:

 <div>
   <a href="/docs/examples/patterns/hero/hero-heading-2">